awsdocs/aws-cloudtrail-user-guide/doc_source/configure-sns-notifications-for-cloudtrail.md

 If you choose to receive notifications by email, the body of the email consists of the content of the `Message` field\.
 For a complete description of the JSON structure, see [Sending Amazon SNS Messages to Amazon SQS Queues](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToSQS.html) in the *Amazon Simple Notification Service Developer Guide*\.
 Only the `Message` field shows CloudTrail information\.
 The other fields contain information from the Amazon SNS service\.

 If you create a trail with the CloudTrail API, you can specify an existing Amazon SNS topic that you want CloudTrail to send notifications to with the [https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_CreateTrail.html](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_CreateTrail.html) or [https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_UpdateTrail.html](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_UpdateTrail.html) operations\.
 You must make sure that the topic exists and that it has permissions that allow CloudTrail to send notifications to it\.
-See [Amazon SNS Topic Policy for CloudTrail](cloudtrail-permissions-for-sns-notifications.md)\.
+See [Amazon SNS topic policy for CloudTrail](cloudtrail-permissions-for-sns-notifications.md)\.

-### Additional Resources<a name="cloudtrail-notifications-more-info-4"></a>
+### Additional resources<a name="cloudtrail-notifications-more-info-4"></a>

-For more information about Amazon SNS topics and about subscribing to them, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.
+For more information about Amazon SNS topics and about subscribing to them, see the [https://docs.aws.amazon.com/sns/latest/dg/](https://docs.aws.amazon.com/sns/latest/dg/)\.